emilyallegretti/CSE3901-Lab3/Project2/README.md

 2. Choose the campus(es) and term(s) you want to load into the catalog
 3. Click "Load Courses".
 This will redirect you to the list of courses you've just loaded in.

+See the "Reloading the Database" section below for more info.

 ### Conclusion
 The catalog is now ready for other OSU admins, students, and instructors to access!